RashaadB/ai-ml-learning/README.md

   Catch and manage exceptions with `try`, `except`, and `finally`.

 ---
+## Course1: projects folder

+Visit the Course1: projects folder for 2 projects on what we've learned so far in python refresher section

+- project 1 is a personal expense tracker
+- project 2 is a Task Manager with user authentication

+---
 ## How to Use This Repo

 1. Clone the repo or open it in VS Code or JupyterLab.